 A broken throttle cable equals a dead bike.
 A broken clutch cable also means you’re not going anywhere.
 While these types of repairs can be prevented with proper maintenance and pre-ride inspection, sometimes they can take you by surprise.
 If you have a suspicion that your cables are worn or if they are old and have never been lubed or replaced, consider packing replacements with you.

-Cable replacement as a road side repair is a bit more complicated than, say, changing a bulb, but it can be done.
+Cable replacement as a roadside repair is a bit more complicated than, say, changing a bulb, but it can be done.
 Do some research on your specific motorcycle to learn the steps.
 Figure out what covers need to be removed to access the cable brackets.
 Determine what tools you will need to remove those covers.
 New cables don’t usually come pre-lubricated, so you will need to determine how you will lube the cable before installing it.
 All of these factors should be considered before your trip.

 13. Zip Ties

-I have seen the most ingenious repairs done with zip ties, or cable ties, and no on-board tool kit should be without them.
+I have seen the most ingenious repairs done with zip ties or cable ties, and no onboard tool kit should be without them.
 You don’t need to bring a lot of them, but you do want to carry a variety of different sizes.
 There are probably a million different ways you can use cable ties, from holding cracked plastics together, to replacing a missing pull tab on your jacket’s zipper.
 When you’re in the moment and trying to find a solution to a problem, cable ties may give you the perfect temporary solution to get you back on the road.

 14. Safety Wire

-A foot or two length of safety wire can come in handy for a lot of road side repairs.
+A foot or two lengths of safety wire can come in handy for a lot of roadside repairs.
 Safety wire is usually used for securing bolts to a motorcycle so that nothing falls off if it comes loose.
 This safety feature is mostly used on the track as a loose nut or bolt on the race track presents a hazard for other riders.
 But, there are a lot of other uses for a bit of safety wire.
 Use your imagination when in the moment and a small length of wire may be just what you need.
 Better to have it than to not have it.

 Carry at least one type of fuse for each type used on your motorcycle.
-Check your owners manual to see what size and what amps are needed.
+Check your owner’s manual to see what size and what amps are needed.
 Replacement fuses are available at your local motorcycle shop or auto parts store and often come in a set in a handy little carrying case.

 Doing maintenance or repairs on your bike, even during the light of day, will sometimes be much easier if you have a light to shine in those little small spaces.
-If you’re camping, then your probably already have a headlamp for flashlight that you can use.
+If you’re camping, then you probably already have a headlamp for a flashlight that you can use.
 But, you might not always have your camping gear with you on a day ride.
 Keep a small flashlight in your tool kit and make sure the batteries are fresh before you leave on your trip.